 The adrenal fatigue diet is a food-based approach to improving stress on the adrenal glands.
-Your adrenal glands are located in your kidneys.
+Your adrenal glands are located above your kidneys.
 They produce hormones that help your body to burn fat and protein, regulate sugar and blood pressure, and respond to stress.

-This diet is similar to most recommended balanced diets, which generally include:
+This adrenal fatigue diet provides guidelines similar to other balanced diets, which generally include:

-The goal is to increase your energy levels naturally so you don’t burn stored nutrients.
+The purported goal is to increase your energy levels naturally so you don’t burn stored nutrients.

 In more severe cases of adrenal insufficiency, you may experience:

-If you decide to try an adrenal-friendly diet, doctors recommend limiting foods and drinks high in refined and processed sugar and unhealthy fats, while also managing blood sugar.
+If you decide to try a diet for adrenal fatigue, it’s generally recommended to limit foods and drinks high in refined and processed sugar and unhealthy fats.

 Some foods to eat on the adrenal fatigue diet include: